-A foreman with the Brigadier by Warden Machinery by his or her side know the answers exactly both at the moment or for any given period.
+A supervisor with the Brigadier by Warden Machinery by his or her side knows the answers exactly both at the moment or for any given period.

-Machine vision allows detect presence and exact location of workers in the workshop, thair trajectories, actual time of working, compliance to uniform dress and/or personal protective equipment (PPE) regulations.
+Machine vision is able to detect presence and exact location of workers in the workshop, their trajectories, actual time of working, compliance to uniform dress and/or personal protective equipment (PPE) regulations.

 Cost: from US$ 4,999 for one camera annually, hardware excluded.
 Describe your needs in an e-mail, and we calculate the price quote.